Close

 Accomodation and food

-SEEDS volunteers will stay in a house in Reykjavík.
-The facilities are basic with a kitchen, shower, and a washing machine.
-Everyone is expected to show consideration for their companions.
-Participants will sleep in shared rooms/dorms of up to 6 people.
-Please bring your own towel.
+SEEDS volunteers stay in an old farm which has been transformed into an environmental education centre.
+The facilities are basic with an equipped kitchen, dining and living room, bathroom, shower and a washing machine.
+Volunteers sleep in shared rooms, with up to 6 people per room.
+Please bring your own sleeping bag and towel.

 Volunteers will receive food supplies and will be in charge of cooking and cleaning.
 Please note the food SEEDS provides will be vegetarian.
 Do not forget to bring some traditional/typical food, drinks, recipes, music, games or movies from your country for the intercultural evening.
 Please be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.